 After a spending a night at what I consider my favorite camping location Iv'e ever used, we drove down off Squaw Dome the next morning and found the take out road for Granite Creek, immediately a tree was in the way but we followed a track around it, then another 200 yards down a tree blocked the road entirely.
 We looked for a way around, I thought I saw a way through off to the left, but following that route on foot back to the road further down 5-10 more logs were immediately visible across the next segment of road.
 It seemed obvious even if we made it around these logs there were likely to be more.
 We dropped the bike off anyway, planning to hike out the two miles at the end.

 We made our way up to Granite Creek Campground and found a good spot to pitch our tent, it was now about noon and Priscilla wanted to take a rest day and do the run tomorrow with an earlier start.
-I didn't think we had anything to worry about, but since we would be sorting out the river without any hard beta I didn't want to force her hand and give ourselves a stressful day on the water either, so we set about relaxing and spent the rest of the day avoiding mosquitoes and doing a little bouldering as we watched the notable diurnal cycle of the creek.
+I didn't think we had anything to worry about, but since we would be sorting out the river without any hard beta I didn't want to force her hand, possibly leading to a stressful day on the water.
+Instead we set about the task of relaxing, spending the rest of the day avoiding mosquitoes and doing some pseudo-bouldering as we took tabs on the notable diurnal cycle of the creek.

 The next morning we let the sun heat things up, then got to it.
 It is possible to start another mile up at a bridge (37.542899, -119.282266) over the WF of Granite creek that adds a couple more quality rapids.
 However, we liked the sound of starting straight from our campsite so launched there.